 Australia presented with ICC Women's Championship trophy

-Australia were on Saturday presented with the ICC Women's Championship trophy, which they have retained by taking a winning lead in the eight-team ODI competition played from 2017 to 2020.
-Meg Lanning's team has now won both editions after ensuring a winning lead in the 2017-2020 championship.
+Australia were presented with the ICC Women's Championship trophy on Saturday, which they have retained by taking a winning lead in the eight-team ODI competition played from 2017 to 2020.

-Captain Meg Lanning received the trophy from ICC Women's Cricket Manager, Holly Colvin after the T20I series match between Australia and India in Melbourne.
-"It's pleasing to have won the ICC Women's Championship for the second time and of course, to have secured our spot at the ICC Women's Cricket World Cup 2021 in New Zealand next year.
-It's going to be a tightly fought tournament and one we're looking forward to," said Lanning.
+Australia were presented with the ICC Women's Championship trophy on Saturday, which they have retained by taking a winning lead in the eight-team ODI competition played from 2017 to 2020.
+Captain Meg Lanning received the trophy from ICC Women's Cricket Manager Holly Colvin after the T20I series match between Australia and India in Melbourne.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)